IntegerMan/Pi-MFD/README.md

 This came out of a desire to tinker with Raspberry Pi, learn Python and become more exposed to Unix and Physical computing.

 ## Current Status
-The application is essentially a loose collection of partially implemented modules with a simple navigation capability using the F1-F5 and F8-F12 keys.
-It's not useable except as a clock.
+The application is essentially a loose collection of partially implemented modules with a simple navigation capability using mouse buttons or F1-F5 and F8-F12 keys.

 ## Deployment Target
 The intended deployment target of this software during development is a ThermalTake Core V1 mini-atx case hosting a